RenderKit/embree/README.md

 #### DESCRIPTION {#description}

-Points with per vertex radii are supported with sphere, ray-oriented discs, and normal-oriented discs geometric represetntations.
+Points with per vertex radii are supported with sphere, ray-oriented discs, and normal-oriented discs geometric representations.
 Such point geometries are created by passing `RTC_GEOMETRY_TYPE_SPHERE_POINT`, `RTC_GEOMETRY_TYPE_DISC_POINT`, or `RTC_GEOMETRY_TYPE_ORIENTED_DISC_POINT` to the `rtcNewGeometry`